davekonopka/UpDownUpDown/README.txt

 Fork the Github repo: [https://github.com/davekonopka/updownupdown](https://github.com/davekonopka/updownupdown)

-This plugin was originally developed as a project of Wharton Research Data Services.
+This plugin was initially developed as a project of Wharton Research Data Services.

 == Installation ==